Minister Plenipotentiary (Netherlands)

 A minister plenipotentiary (gevolmachtigd minister) represents the government of one of the Caribbean constituent countries as part of the Kingdom of the Netherlands.
 The minister is part of the government of that country, but resides in the Netherlands, where they are part of the Council of Ministers of the Kingdom of the Netherlands.

 Description

-A significant difference between the Netherlands ministers and the ministers plenipotentiary is that the former ministers are accountable for their politics and policies to the Dutch parliament.
-The ministers plenipotentiary, however, are accountable to their national governments.
+Dutch ministers answer to the Dutch parliament for their actions and policies, while ministers plenipotentiary answer to their own national governments instead.
 Therefore, the ministers plenipotentiary usually do not resign in the event of a Dutch cabinet crisis.

 Ministers plenipotentiary

 The following three ministers plenipotentiary currently exist: